-LifeBogger presents a Full Life Story of a Football Genius and Premier League winner best known by the Nickname; ‘Drink’.
+LifeBogger presents the Full Life Story of a Leicester City Football Legend and Premier League winner who is best known by the Nickname; ‘Drink’.

 Our version of Danny Drinkwater’s Biography Facts, including his Childhood Story, brings you a full account of notable events from his childhood time right to the moment he became famous.

 The analysis of the Leicester Premier League winner and ex-Chelsea star involves his life story before fame, his family life, and many little-known facts about him.

 Yes, everyone knows about his play-making abilities.
 And the fact that he was the best midfielder for Leicester during their Premier League triumph.

 But only a few fans consider Danny Drinkwater’s Biography story, which involves learning more about his parents, brother, sister, lifestyle, etc.

 His life outside the pitch is quite interesting.
 Now, without further ado, let us begin.

 Danny Drinkwater Childhood Story – Early Life and Family Background:

 For Biography starters, Daniel Noel Drinkwater was born on the 5th day of March 1990.
 He was born in Manchester, the United Kingdom, to his parents, Mr. and Mrs. Drinkwater.

 Danny spent his childhood in Greater Manchester.
 He was a United fan as a little kid.
 He began playing football at the tender age of 4.
 Also to note, little Danny has been fond of playing with dogs since his boyhood years.